Kakadu National National Park

 Kakadu National Park is a World Heritage listed, Kakadu National Park is the gateway to Arnhemland.
 The sealed roads from Darwin to Kakadu is via the Arnhem Highway and from Katherine to Kakadu National Park via the Kakadu Highway.
 The Bowali Visitor Centre near Jabiru in Kakadu National Park is located 253 km from Darwin in Northern Territory Australia via the Arnhem Highway entrance.
 If travelling by road, you should allow 3 hours travelling time from Darwin.

-Toilets at the Nourlangie Rock carpark Nourlangie rest Area near the carpark
+Toilets at the Nourlangie Rock carpark

 Surrounding scenery at the Nourlangie Rock carpark